John Boland (Irish nationalist politician): Career

-Following a visit to Kerry he became concerned about the lack of literacy among the native population, he also had a keen interest in the Irish Language.
+Following a visit to Kerry he became concerned about the lack of literacy among the native population, he also had a keen interest in the Irish language.

 His patriotic stand was well received in nationalist circles in Ireland.
 This and a lifelong friendship with John Redmond gained for him an invitation to stand as a candidate for the Irish Parliamentary Party in the safe seat of South Kerry, which he held from 1900 to 1918.
 He was unopposed in the general elections of 1900 and 1906, and the first of 1910; in the second election of 1910 he was challenged by a local man, T. B. Cronin, who stood as an independent nationalist in the interest of William O'Brien.
 Boland stood down at the 1918 general election.

 In 1908, Boland was appointed a member of the commission for the foundation of the National University of Ireland.

-From 1926 to 1947, he was General Secretary of the Catholic Truth Society.
+From 1926 to 1947, he was general secretary of the Catholic Truth Society.

 He received a papal knighthood, becoming a Knight of St. Gregory in recognition for his work in Education, and in 1950 he was awarded an honorary doctorate of Laws by the NUI.

 Personal life

-He married Eileen Moloney (1876–1937) at SS Peter and Edward, Palace-street, Westminster, on 22 October 1902, the daughter of an Australian Dr Patrick Moloney.
+He married Eileen Moloney (1876–1937) at SS Peter and Edward, Palace-street, Westminster, on 22 October 1902, the daughter of Patrick Moloney.

 They had one son and five daughters; his daughter Honor Crowley succeeded her husband Frederick Crowley upon his death sitting as Fianna Fáil TD for South Kerry from 1945 until 1966, when she died.
-His daughter Bridget Boland was a playwright who wrote The Prisoner.
+His daughter Bridget Boland was a playwright who notably wrote The Prisoner and co-wrote the script for Gaslight, and, among other books, co-authored Old Wives' Lore for Gardeners with her sister, Maureen Boland.